nyu-oop-sp18/class06/README.md

   to this are the companion objects of the source and target type of the required conversion.
-For instance, if the compiler searches for an implicit conversion function of type `A => B` and the companion object of `A` has a method of this type, then this method will be used for the conversion.
+For instance, if the compiler searches for an implicit conversion function of type `A => B` and the companion object of `A` has an implicit method of this type, then this method will be used for the conversion.

 * The compiler uses at most one implicit conversion function at a time.
 For instance, if there are implicit conversion functions `f1: